-HSA contribution limits 2026: Max contribution & eligibility updates
+HSA contribution limits 2026 and 2027: Max contribution & eligibility

-Find the 2026 HSA contribution limits, including max contribution amounts, eligibility updates, deadlines, and key rules to know
+Find the 2026 and 2027 HSA contribution limits, including max contribution amounts, eligibility updates, deadlines, and key rules to know

 Key takeaways

-• Maximum 2026 contribution limits depend on when you become HSA-eligible and how long you remain an eligible individual.
+- Maximum HSA contribution limits depend on when you become HSA-eligible and how long you remain an eligible individual.

 How HSA contribution limits work for married couples

-If both spouses are eligible to contribute to an HSA, contribution rules work a little differently than they do for individuals.2
+If both spouses are eligible to contribute to an HSA, contribution rules work a little differently than they do for individuals.3

 If either spouse has family HDHP coverage, the IRS treats both spouses as having family coverage and the contribution limit is shared between the couple.